 Yang is more male, while Yin is more female

 Yin and Yang are two polarities.
-In their pure form they are extreme.
+In their pure form, they are extreme.
 When either element reaches a point of being too large, that element begins to take on the quality of the opposite.
 Too much of either condition creates a dangerous turn of events.
 For example, from the list above let’s look at the polarity of hot and cold.
-If there is an extreme of either of these qualities, death is eminent.
+If there is an extreme of either of these qualities, death is imminent.

-Taoists found that there is danger when we live in the extremes of black and white.
+Taoists found that there is a danger when we live in the extremes of black and white.
 It is better to keep to the grey area, where Yin and Yang are more in balance.
 We might call living in the grey area as “The Middle Way,” keeping both Yin and Yang in agreement with each other.

 At its heart, Taoism seeks to live in harmony with Nature by balancing the natural forces of Yin and Yang.
-Ultimately this harmony has the power to create vital health, longevity, and a serene and happy life.
+Ultimately this harmony has the power to create vital health, longevity, and serene and happy life.
 A life with these forces out of balance breeds disease, chaos, and ultimately early death.

 The writings that were the foundation from which early Taoist practices and philosophy were built came from several sources.